The IntroSems Program offers both financial and pedagogical resources to support faculty in creating active, engaging, and vibrant small seminars.

 A specialist in academic technology is available to work with IntroSems faculty on a wide range of projects, including designing interactive on-line discussion forums to implementing video annotation software to creating digital projects, such as podcasts and web pages.
 Examples of IntroSems projects that have incorporated innovative uses of technology may be found at the online Student Project Gallery.
 For more information about developing instructional technology tools, contact the academic technology specialist.

 IntroSems Faculty Handbook

-The handbook provides an overview of the mission and goals of the IntroSems program along with specific strategies and recommendations for designing and teaching a small seminar for first- and second-year students.
+The Introductory Seminars Instructor Handbook provides an overview of the mission and goals of the IntroSems program along with specific strategies and recommendations for designing and teaching a small seminar for first- and second-year students.